Hodgkins, Illinois: Immanuel Lutheran Church

 Thoughts of organizing a Lutheran congregation at Hodgkins were entertained as far back as the 1880s.
 At that time there were several Lutheran families living in what would later be the village of Hodgkins who were members of the Lutheran churches of La Grange (St. John) and Willow Springs (Trinity).
 A local merchant named John Witsan organized a Sunday school in Hodgkins about this same time.
 The development of the Sunday school amplified, for the Lutheran families, the inconvenience of sending their children to the Lutheran day schools and Sunday schools in La Grange and Willow Springs, and thoughts of a stand-alone congregation in Hodgkins began to materialize.
 Two representatives from the Lutheran churches in La Grange and Willow Springs, Reinhardt Leu and Henry Bloedorn, approached Reverend Alex Ullrich of LaGrange with the proposition of establishing a Lutheran congregation in Hodgkins.

-A conference was held after this meeting with Reverend Herman Meyer of Willow Springs.
-Reverend Meyer was strongly in favor of the movement and immediately set about to conduct the first Lutheran worship services in Hodgkins, in the old Village Hall in the spring of 1911.
-On April 23, 1911, twenty-six men gathered together in the same hall, along with Reverend Ullrich and Reverend Meyer, and formally organized Immanuel Evangelical Lutheran Church of Hodgkins, Illinois.
-The newly formed congregation adopted a constitution and called Reverend Meyer as its pastor.
-Reverend Ullrich was called as the assistant pastor.

 Fire protection

-From the early days of the village, Hodgkins maintained its own firefighting capabilities, going from an organized bucket brigade that assembled at the ringing of the large bell atop the original wood-frame Village Hall during the 20th century, to a Volunteer Fire Department with two full-time firefighters augmented by other volunteers who manned three fire engines.

-Since 1976, Hodgkins has been served by the Pleasantview Fire Protection District which began with one engine in 1946.
-It now serves a large area in the southwest suburbs of Chicago.
-It is administered by its own board of trustees made up of citizens living in its geographical district who are elected by voters in the district.
-The fire district currently maintains three stations throughout its coverage area.

-Station One, which also houses the district's headquarters, is located at 1970 Plainfield Road in La Grange Highlands.
-Station Two is located at 7675 Wolf Road in Burr Ridge.
-Station Three, the newest facility, is located at 9096 W. Joliet Road in Hodgkins.
-These three facilities serve the municipalities of Burr Ridge, Countryside, Hodgkins, and Indian Head Park, and the unincorporated areas of La Grange Highlands and other areas nearby.

 The district maintains professional, full-time firefighting crews at all three stations including paramedics for its ambulances.
 The Pleasantview Fire Protection District is also an integral member of a large Mutual Aid Association of fire fighters, paramedics, and rescue workers throughout the area.